-The University of Toronto adheres to the Council of Ontario Faculties of Medicine (COFM) Immunization Policy and Blood Borne Virus Policy.
+The University of Toronto adheres to the Council of Ontario Faculties of Medicine (COFM) Immunization and Screening and Blood Borne Virus Policies.
 Students are required to be fully immunized and to demonstrate proof of immunity before they enter the clinical setting, under Regulation 965 of the Ontario Public Hospitals Act.

-First-year students in the MD Program must submit evidence on required forms of test and/or vaccination results for tuberculosis, Hepatitis B, Hepatitis C, human immunodeficiency virus, measles, mumps, rubella, varicella, diphtheria, tetanus, acellular pertussis, polio, and influenza.
+First-year students in the MD Program must submit evidence on required forms of test and/or vaccination results for tuberculosis, Hepatitis B, measles, mumps, rubella, varicella, diphtheria, tetanus, acellular pertussis, polio, and influenza.